PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

         - Applicable only for the `Completed` & `All` tabs.
         - It shows the `Capital Call` or `Cash Distribution` or `Value` or `Net` amount of all Completed activity.
 - Shows `Call Amount` for Capital Call or `Cash Distribution` for Cash Distribution or `Value` for the Stock Distribution or `Net` for the `Net` & `Net with Separate Fund` type.
+- On hover, shows hover effect.
+- On click of row except the `Investor` and `Fund` column, opens the activity tab of that fund in the other tab.

+### Sorting
 - User can manually sort by column.
 [See more details](../ui-components/list-page.md#sorting).
 Sorting feature is applicable in the following column: `Family`, `Investor`, `Fund`, `Activity Type`, `Issue Date`, `Due Date`.
-    - Default sorted column is Family.
+    - Default sorted column is the Issue Date in ascending order.
     - When the user applies sorting on the `Family` column, the `Investor` and `Fund` columns will also be auto-sorted in alphabetical order.
     - When the user applies sorting on the `Investor` column, the `Fund` columns will also be auto-sorted in alphabetical order.
-- On hover, shows hover effect.
-- On click of row except the `Investor` and `Fund` column, opens the activity tab of that fund in the other tab.

 ## UI Rule